What's an STI?

 Visit your health care provider or sexual health clinic if you notice:

-If you've had unprotected sex, including oral sex, see your health care provider or go to a sexual health clinic to get tested.
+If you've had sex without a condom, including oral sex, see your health care provider or go to a sexual health clinic to get tested.
 Once you know what you have, you can get the right treatment.
 It's also worth knowing so you don't pass along a sexually transmitted infection (STI) to someone else.

 Whether you're lesbian, gay, bisexual or transgender, straight, or questioning, testing is important for your health.
 Get the quality health care you need from a sexual health clinic in your community.
 Confidentiality is assured.